jontek2/A-better-print_start-macro/README.md

   G28                   # Full home (XYZ)
   G90                   # Absolut position

-  # Check what filament we're printing.
-If it's ABS or ASA we're printing then start a heatsoak.
+  # Checks if the bed temp is higher than 90c, then trigger a heatsoak.
-  {% if filament_type == "ABS" or filament_type == "ASA" %}
+  {% if BED|int < 90 %}
     M106 S255                                         # Turn on the PT-fan

     ##  Uncomment if you have a Nevermore.